 2. Be mindful of communities near parks, especially Native American reservations and small towns whose healthcare facilities could easily become overwhelmed.
 Parks on the Navajo Nation — Canyon de Chelly National Monument, Navajo National Monument and Hubbell Trading Post National Historic Site — remain closed due to pandemic concerns.
-The east side of Glacier National Park, which borders the Blackfeet Nation, also remains closed while the community is in a state of emergency.
 Avoid traveling to areas that have been especially hard-hit by the virus.

 3. Be flexible about which parks you visit.
 Consider visiting lesser-known parks to avoid crowds, but also keep in mind that many smaller parks are becoming increasingly crowded and may have fewer staff and resources available to handle influxes of people.
 For example, Capitol Reef National Park has long been the least visited of Utah’s “mighty five” national parks, but as Arches, Zion and other big-name tourist destinations have become more and more crowded, so has Capitol Reef, and it has fewer staff to handle the extra people.
 Consider going farther off the beaten path to less-visited spots such as the state’s numerous national monuments, which offer equally spectacular views with fewer people.
 Likewise, visitors seeking alternatives to Great Smoky Mountains’ busy trails may find places such as the Blue Ridge Parkway and Shenandoah National Park similarly packed.
 Consider going a bit farther, to places such as Cumberland Gap National Historical Park or Big South Fork National Recreation Area, to enjoy the mountains, forests and bluffs in a quieter setting.